 We're so much more powerful than we often think.
-It just takes courage to claim it.
+It just takes awareness and courage to claim it.

 Courage is in being honest with yourself, being brave to face your vulnerability and take conscious choices in your life.
 Even when they feel the less pleasant/comfortable option.

 Make it a practice, and build it like a muscle. #courageovercomfort

 I'm excited for your life lived this way.

 For my 1:1 support, please send me a message or book a call with me below.